Pak increases testing capability as coronavirus cases rise to over 1,900

 Khan chaired the Cabinet meeting which granted approval to the relief package on Tuesday.
 "There is no shortage of anything and the issue of transportation will be addressed soon," Azhar said.
 Advisor on Health Dr Mirza urged the people to follow social distancing in order to limit the spread of the virus in Pakistan.
 He said there were reports that those tested positive were not treated humanely.

 “They are being criminalised, what will happen is people will get scared and won't come forward to report it.
 We are taking action and it should stop,” he said.
-Meanwhile, the number of coronavirus cases in Pakistan rose to 1,914 on Tuesday as more patients were diagnosed with infection.
+Meanwhile, the number of coronavirus cases in Pakistan rose to 1,938 on Tuesday as more patients were diagnosed with the infection.

-The Ministry of Health Services in its update on dedicated website showed that Sindh with 676 was on the top, followed by Punjab with 652 patients, Khyber-Pakhtunkhwa with 221, Balochistan 153, Gilgit-Baltistan 148, Islamabad 58 and Pakistan-occupied Kashmir 6 cases of COVID-19.
-The website reported 148 new patients in the last 24 hours.
+The Ministry of Health Services in its update on dedicated website showed that Punjab and Sindh had 676 cases each, followed by Khyber-Pakhtunkhwa with 221, Balochistan 153, Gilgit-Baltistan 148, Islamabad 58 and Pakistan-occupied Kashmir 6 cases of COVID-19.
+In the last 24 hours, 172 cases were reported.

 The government also set up a helpline on Whatsapp to provide essential information in seven languages to educate the people, including Urdu, English, Punjabi, Pashto, Sindhi, Balochi and Kashmiri.
 Separately, the Supreme Court of Pakistan suspended orders by various high courts to release dozens of undertrial prisoners to ease pressure on jails as there was threat of the spread of the disease in overcrowded prisons.